• Skip to main content

 • Voila!
 Sprouted Belgian Waffles

-• Sprouted Waffles Recipe
+• Sprouted Waffles Recipe+−

-Our family loves my Belgian waffles recipe using sprouted flour.
 Sprouted waffles are our family’s breakfast of choice most weekends.
 The kids almost always request them as their special birthday breakfast too.

 I’ve tried so many different Belgian waffle recipes over the years, I’ve honestly lost count.
 I’ve made them with various flours as well including kamut, spelt, soft white wheat, einkorn, rice, cassava, oat, and various gluten-free flour blends in between.
-Perhaps you’ve even tried the soaked waffles or Paleo waffle recipe I’ve posted too.

 My favorite classic Belgian waffles recipe is the one by Chef Emeril Lagasse.
 To his credit, Emeril’s recipe calls for real eggs and butter which many of the modern waffle recipes do not.

-However, there are still a number of things about Emeril’s recipe that aren’t healthy choices like the use of cake flour, refined sugar, white salt, and nonstick cooking spray (yikes).
+Unfortunately, there are still a number of things about Emeril’s recipe that aren’t healthy choices like the use of cake flour, refined sugar, white salt, and nonstick cooking spray (yikes).

 If you’ve ever wondered how to modify a conventional recipe into one that is traditionally based, healthy and nourishing, it isn’t a hard task.